aufasodik/tp/docs/DeveloperGuide.md

 The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `CompanyListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

+Additionally, the UI includes separate window components:
+* `HelpWindow` - Displays help information to the user
+* `MetricsWindow` - Displays statistics and metrics about the companies in the address book
+* `ClosableWindow` - Abstract base class for windows that can be closed with keyboard shortcuts

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2526S1-CS2103T-F08a-1/tp/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2526S1-CS2103T-F08a-1/tp/tree/master/src/main/resources/view/MainWindow.fxml)

 The `UI` component,